Are you looking to improve your LinkedIn presence?

 Use keywords in your company description

-LinkedIn offers three suggestions to optimize your Company Page for search:
+LinkedIn offers three suggestions to optimise your Company Page for search:

 Link your Showcase Pages